‘This is war’: France burns amid angry protests after teenager shot dead by police

 Police initially said one officer had shot at the teenager because he was driving his car towards him.
 That version was quickly contradicted by a video circulating on social media.
 The video shows two police officers beside a Mercedes AMG car, with one shooting at the driver at close range as he pulled away.

-Nahel was an only child raised by his single mother, who had been studying for an electrician’s certificate, according to French media.
+Nahel was an only child raised by his single mother, who is studying for an electrician’s certificate, according to French media.
 He had also joined a community rugby project.
-The lawyers for his family lawyers said he was “well liked” locally, while his grandmother Nadia called him a “good, kind boy”.
+The lawyers for his family said he was “well liked” locally, while his grandmother Nadia called him a “good, kind boy”.

 Tuesday's killing was the third fatal shooting during traffic stops in France so far in 2023, down from a record 13 last year, a spokesperson for the national police said.
 A figure that was noted by some of the placards in the march.
 There were three such killings in 2021 and two in 2020, according to a Reuters tally, which shows the majority of victims since 2017 were Black or of Arab origin.

-President Macron had called the killing "unforgivable" on Wednesday and said at the start of emergency meeting to discuss the crisis on Thursday he called the attacks on public buildings and other violence "totally unjustifiable".
+President Macron has called the killing “unforgivable” but at an emergency meeting to discuss the crisis on Thursday he called the attacks on public buildings and other violence “totally unjustifiable”.

-"The professionals of disorder must go home," the interior minister, Gerald Darmanin, said, speaking from the northern town of Mons-en-Baroeul where several municipal buildings were set alight.
-While there's no need yet to declare a state of emergency — a measure taken to quell weeks of rioting in 2005 — he added: "The state's response will be extremely firm."
+“The professionals of disorder must go home,” the interior minister, Gerald Darmanin, said, speaking from the northern town of Mons-en-Baroeul, where several municipal buildings were set alight.

+He said while there is no need yet to declare a state of emergency – a measure taken to quell weeks of rioting in 2005 – he added: “The state’s response will be extremely firm.”

 He also said that scores of police had been injured throughout the clashes with protesters.